-- 1. Each employee must specify a regular telecommuting day on their telecommuting agreement including hours to be worked per day, start time, end time, breaks, lunch periods, and duration if this is implemented on a project basis. - 2.
-If an employee would like to telecommute in the case of inclement weather, they must have a signed "inclement weather" telecommuting agreement on file. - 3.
+- Each employee must specify a regular telecommuting day schedule on their telecommuting agreement including hours to be worked per day, start time, end time, breaks, lunch periods, and duration if this is implemented on a project basis.
+Employees, at manager discretion, may telecommute on an as needed basis. - If an employee would like to telecommute in the case of inclement weather, they must have a signedindicate as such on the "inclement weather" submitted telecommuting agreement on file. - 3.
 Telecommuting is not an entitlement.
 If business needs dictate the employee's physical presence in the office, the employee is required to report to work. - 4.
 In order to meet the business needs of the agency, an employee may request an adjustment to the telecommuting schedule outlined in this agreement.
-No adjustment may be made without prior supervisory approval
+No adjustment may be made without prior supervisory approval. - 4-5.
+The President may approve of changes to this policy on an interim basis if needed in the event of an emergency or of agency operations and requirements.